Bears hit record Blast total in win over Notts

 South Group

-The Surrey march towards the quarter-finals continued as they completed the double over London rivals Middlesex.
+Surrey's march towards the quarter-finals continued at The Oval as they completed the double over London rivals Middlesex.

-Middlesex lost regular wickets after being put in and their 155-8 never looked like being enough against Surrey's powerful batting line-up, boosted by the return of England centurion from the last Test, Ollie Pope.
+The visitors lost regular wickets after being put in and their 155-8 never looked like being enough against Surrey's powerful batting line-up, boosted by the return of England centurion from the last Test, Ollie Pope.

 And so it proved as 43 off 20 balls from Will Jacks was followed by an unbroken fourth-wicket stand of 73 between Pope (37 not out) and Sunil Narine, who won the game with a six over long-on that also brought up his own half-century.

-Somerset remain three points behind Surrey in second place after a seven-run won over West Country rivals Gloucestershire that was more comfortable than it looked.
+Somerset remain three points behind Surrey in second place after a seven-run win over West Country rivals Gloucestershire that was more comfortable than it looked.

 Having been 1-1 after two overs, Somerset recovered to power their way to 184-6 thanks to an unbeaten 60 off 36 balls from Lewis Gregory and an equally rapid 54 from Rilee Rossouw, who passed 350 runs in the competition.